 Regardless of the continuing confusion in canon produced by the (possibly deliberately) contradictory statements concerning the period, until the release of HBP, it was generally believed that over much of the initial portion of his first rise, Lord Voldemort had managed to attract a great deal of popular support.
 Which would support the Voldemort = Hitler association that Rowling has admitted attempting to encourage.

 However, once we were given a reasonably detailed overview of the first rise of Lord Voldemort in HBP, it became clear that this parallel could never have been the case.
 In HBP Rowling didn’t give Tom Riddle a Hitleresque backstory or history.
-Despite Rowling’s determination to abruptly flip-flop, and try to rewrite the HBP backstory in DHs, her subsequent assertions are not in the least bit convincing.
-I cannot believe that Tom Riddle and his followers, or their blatantly anti-Seclusion rhetoric, has ever enjoyed any degree of open public support inside the wizarding word, and there is absolutely no suggestion that the *Death Eaters* had ever been a legitimate faction in wizarding government.
+Despite Rowling’s determination to abruptly flip-flop, and try to unwrite the HBP backstory in DHs, her subsequent assertions are not in the least bit convincing.
+I cannot believe that Tom Riddle and his followers, or their blatantly anti-Seclusion rhetoric, had ever enjoyed any degree of open public support inside the wizarding word.
+There is absolutely no suggestion that the *Death Eaters* had ever been a legitimate faction in wizarding government.
 The Ministry may not have stepped in to shut him up, until it was already far too late, but Riddle was not spearheading a legitimate political movement.
 He was rabble-rousing.
 If Regulus Black was making scrapbooks of Riddle’s newspaper cuttings, it was with reports of his statements that the Ministry had allowed to be printed in order to frighten people.

 Tom Marvolo Riddle is Public Enemy #1.